LCLPYT/fabric-mod-boilerplate/README.md

 # fabric-mod-boilerplate
-A boilerplate to quickly setup a fabric mod.
+A boilerplate to setup a fabric mod quickly.

 ## Needed configuration
 - `gradle.properties`: